Is Fishing a Sport? Let’s End the Debate Once and For All

 In ancient Egypt, fishing was part of daily life and even had religious meaning.
 China and Japan also developed early fishing tools like rods and hooks.

 As boats improved, people could fish in deeper waters and bring back more catch.
-One of the first books about sport fishing, A Treatyse of Fysshynge wyth an Angle (1496), written by Dame Julia Berners, shows how it became a pastime for the upper class.
+One of the first books about sport fishing, A Treatyse of Fysshynge wyth an Angle (1496), written by Dame Julia Berners, shows how it became a pastime for the upper class-— much like early competitive thinking seen in games such as the cryptid board game.

 Today, fishing is a major global industry and a major activity for fun, relaxation, and sport.